SAP business benefit

 Unfortunately, many vendors, consultants, and salespeople have no idea about the value, strategy tools, and resources SAP provides.
 Of the few that do, most of them do not know how to use them because they are not experts– they are merely technicians.
 Along the way, they have found or developed their one or two “wrenches” and they have found ways to convince you their tire pressure gauge is the best at working on your race car.
 Even so, they are not Formula 1 mechanics.
 They are oil changers.

 With so many vendors and consultants who are not aware of the SAP value and strategy tools, or how to use them, how can SAP customers be aware of them?
-Few vendors or consultants understand business strategy, competitive pressures, or value propositions– much less how to them into an of the ERP package or CRM.
+Few vendors or consultants understand business strategy, competitive pressures, or value propositions– much less how to integrate them into an SAP implementation of the ERP package or CRM.
 Sure, they have slick presentations to try to convince you of their wrench or pressure gauge, but if they were truly effective, fewer frustrated C-level executives would be frustrated over the lack of ERP results.

 Now that SAP is a very mature product with significant market penetration, the focus of the conversation is changing.
 CIOs, CFOs, and CEOs are now starting to cut back on their SAP budgets, ignoring upgrade requirements, running to alternate support vendors, and generally having little or no desire to go through a painful upgrade process.
 Businesses are cutting back on SAP budgets because C-level executives are not seeing the return promised by all those implementation vendors.